rtomrud/trie-mapping/README.md

   ["hi", 1],
 ]);

-// Initialize from a trie's root object trieMapping({
+// Initialize from a trie node object trieMapping({
   h: {
     ey: { "": 0 },